Srushti104/Big-data-systems/Lab/Lab8/Readme.md

 - Depthwise Separable Convolution is used to reduce the model size and complexity.
 It is particularly useful for mobile and embedded vision applications
 - The model can be used in edge devices such as IoT devices or mobile applications - owing to its small size.

-#### Continuous Model Integration

-- Made possible by chaining all processes using Airflow
-- The pipeline can be scheduled to run at a predefined cadence and is constantly retraining the model
-- Continuously upload the trained graph and labels to S3

 ### Training Pipeline

 Airflow is a platform to programmatically author, schedule and monitor workflows.
 Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.

 The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.
-[1]

 ### Requirements